This article aims to illuminate a path toward legitimate self improvement when there seems to be no hope.

 Have the mindset of scrubbing the carpet until every rag is ruined.
 Be willing to sacrifice happiness, time, and energy in order to fix a mistake.
 Stay at work after everyone’s gone home, scrub until your hands are sore and your knees are bruised, and communicate with everyone who’s been affected by your mistake.

-Becoming obsessed with fixing your mistakes will not only show others the seriousness that you take your actions with, but will also get you in a habit of being responsible for the effects of all your actions.
+Becoming obsessed with fixing your mistakes will show others the seriousness that you interpret your actions with.
+Get into a habit of feeling the brunt of the full effects of all your actions.
 Try to not allow others to clean things up for you.
-If you must learn new things in order to clean up your mistakes, then try to learn them.
+If you’re called on to learn new things in order to clean up your mistakes, then try to learn them.

 Keeping these approaches in mind when making a mistake will hopefully show the ones around that you’re willing to go the extra mile when things go awry.
 They will be confident in your mitigation techniques, and will be more likely to ask you for help when they make a mistake of their own.
 If you always steer clear of making mistakes, you won’t be able to be assessed by how well you handle real pressure situations and how calm you stay amidst a storm.
 Impress people upon making a mistake and rise to the occasion of mitigating it fully.